Luis Vernet: Vernet's role in the dispute over the Falkland Islands

-Vernet never set foot in the Falklands again.
-Recognising that Vernet had British permission to be in the islands, the settlement in the Falklands was encouraged to continue.
+Vernet never set foot in the Malvinas again.
+Recognising that Vernet had British permission to be in the islands, the settlement in the Malvinas was encouraged to continue.
 Vernet's deputy, Matthew Brisbane, returned in March 1833 and endeavoured to resurrect the settlement but later that year was murdered alongside senior members of the settlement by disgruntled Gauchos.

 The settlement at Port Louis was left in a derelict state following the murders, Lt Smith the first British resident set about making the buildings habitable.
 As a naval settlement the issue of Vernet's property became a matter for the admiralty and initially Lt Smith was instructed to take care of Vernet's property and provide accounts to Vernet.

 Page 1 of the 1835 accounts prepared for Luis Vernet.
 Lopez, Roxa, Coronel and Basilio were still employed by Vernet.

 Page 2 of the 1835 accounts prepared for Luis Vernet.

 Page 3 of the 1835 accounts prepared for Luis Vernet.

 In Buenos Aires, Vernet was effectively bankrupt and attempts to obtain compensation from the US Government for losses from the Lexington raid proved fruitless.
 The situation in Buenos Aires was chaotic and diplomatic relations with the US remained ruptured till 1839.
 He made several approaches to the British Government asking for support to re-establish his business at Port Louis, receiving support from Woodbine Parish (British chargé d'affaires in Buenos Aires from 1825 to 1832) as the best qualified person to develop the islands.

 Page 1 of a covering letter from Luis Vernet requesting the commander of British squadron in the South Atlantic pass correspondence to Lt Smith.
 The letter requests the disbursement of the property of victims of the Gaucho murders of August 1834.